 - bIoTope O-MI and O-DF Standards - these standards from The Open Group have been developed to fill an interoperability gap for IoT devices and systems.
 The Open Messaging Interface (O-MI) defines a message envelope, whereas The Open Data Format (O-DF) specifies the content.
 Both are fundamental building blocks for developing bIoTope IoT solutions.

-- Creating and O-MI / O-DF Wrapper - external data sources such as native IoT devices communicate using heterogeneous, often proprietary protocols.
-They are integrated within the bIoTope ecosystem with wrappers, which are typically implemented as external agents in an O-MI node.
+- Creating and O-MI / O-DF Wrapper - describes how to incorporate within bIoTope solutions external data sources such as native IoT devices that communicate using heterogeneous, often proprietary protocols.
+The training module describes how to use wrappers to integrate these sources within the bIoTope ecosystem implemented as external agents in an O-MI node.

 - Marketplace Service Catalogue and Integration - the IoTBnB (IoT service puBlication and Billing) component is developed as a marketplace that serves as a service catalogue within the bIoTope ecosystem.
 This marketplace was developed as a means to assist the two stakeholders of the ecosystem: IoT data/service produces/publishers and IoT data/service consumers.
 The marketplace permits searching and consumption of IoT generated data streams or services with potentially the objective to re-use them.

 - bIoTope Context awareness as a Service framework - provides an overview of the bIoTope context management system called Context-as-a-Service (CoaaS) and its associated software components.
 The module uses detailed examples of how the CoaaS technologies are applied for typical IoT systems including the real-time context query engine, context storage management system, and data stream monitoring for situation reasoning.